artofmayhem/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+    Sessions are created and managed by the server passing a cookie to the browser. this cookie is then used to identify the user.
+    JSON Web Tokens are used to represent users and their permissions.
+They are a string of data that is signed by the server and then passed to the browser.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+    `bcryptjs` uses a salt to make passwords more difficult to guess.

 3. How are unit tests different from integration and end-to-end testing?
+    Unit tests are run on a single node.
+They test the functionality of the code at a component unit/ component level .
+    Integration tests are run on a cluster of nodes.
+They test the functionality of how units/components work together.
+    End-to-end tests are run on a cluster of nodes.
+They test the overall site performance Chaos Monkey used and created by netflix is a prime example of how this works to maintain high levels of quality and consistency.

 4. How does _Test Driven Development_ change the way we write applications and tests?
+    TDD is the process of writing tests before iteration of development code.